stg-tud/Bismuth/Modules/LoRe Compiler Plugin/README.md

 - TDerived (LoRe Derived reactives, realized through the REScala `Signal` type)
 - TInteraction (LoRe Interactions defined as part of the LoRe DSL for Scala, with `modifies`, `requires`, `ensures` and `executes` calls)
   - Only Interactions with one reactive and one parameter (i.e. `Interaction[Foo, Bar]`) are currently supported
+  - While the frontend does not place restrictions here, pre- and postconditions (i.e. `requires` and `ensures` calls respectively) may only contain a single expression, else backend generation will error
 - TInvariant (LoRe Invariants defined as part of the LoRe DSL for Scala)
 - TNum (integer literals), TString (string literals), TTrue and TFalse (boolean base literals)
   - TEq (equality), TIneq (inequality) on integers, strings, booleans